andreasjhkarlsson/fungbc/README.md

-# fungbc
+# FunGBC
 GBC emulator implemented in F#

-This project is primarily for me to have an excuse for coding F# and learning how to write emulators.
+This project is primarily an excuse for me to be coding F# and learning how to write emulators.